snailonbail/obsidian-vault/Roll Tempus/Transcript.md

 # Backstory

+In the town of Oakhurst.

+Two young adventurers decide to go explore some nearby ruins.

+They never return.

+Their mother, a noblewoman who rules over the town, requests help from some hearty adventurers.

+Their quest is to recover her children alive if possible, their bodies if not.

+If there was nothing else left of them, atleast they needed to recover the signet ring they wore.

+The unlikely group accepted the request, and started making preparations to explore of darkness that lie inside...

+...The Sunless Citadel.

 	This party of three adventurers took a quest by a local noblewoman who had two children, a son and a daughter, and they became adventurers against her will, joined a party of four, and went exploring in a nearby ruins, called the Sunless Citadel.
 They never returned.

 	That was about a month and a half ago, about five to six weeks ago.